 There are about 2 million French speakers in the United States, and yet for many of them, having the possibility to maintain their language and cultural heritage is often a challenge today.

-The French Heritage Language Program is a program of the non-profit foundation FACE, in partnership with the French Embassy in the United States.
-Created in 2005, it is the first program of its kind to directly address the needs of underserved new immigrants of French-speaking background in the United States, by providing them with free French classes in public schools and community centers across the country.
+The French Heritage Language Program is a program of FACE (French American Cultural Exchange), a non-profit organization working in partnership with the French Embassy in the United States.
+Created in 2005, it is the first program of its kind to directly address the needs of French-speaking new immigrants in underserved public schools and communities across the United States.

 "Making French an asset for new Americans"

-The French Heritage Language Program has already served more than 2,500 children K-12 as well as expanded and inspired the creation of similar programs in Florida, Maine and Massachusetts.
+We have already served more than 3,000 children K-12 as well as expanded and inspired the creation of similar programs in Florida, Maine and Massachusetts.
 More than 700 students benefit from our classes today.